moffes/lac-server/README.md

 # Los Angeles Crimes Online server

 # ENG:
-L.A Crimes Online server for Linux (Debian and Ubuntu too)
+Los Angeles Crimes Online server for Linux (Debian and Ubuntu too)

 Download LacServer.sh to the server and start it "sh LacServer.sh"